SharePoint/sp-dev-docs/docs/sp-add-ins/register-sharepoint-add-ins.md

+---
+title: Register SharePoint Add-ins 2013 ms.date: 09/25/2017
+ms.prod: sharepoint
+---

 # Register SharePoint Add-ins 2013
 Register your SharePoint Add-ins in Azure ACS by using Visual Studio, the Seller Dashboard, or an AppRegNew.aspx page, and retrieve registration information.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 For the remote components of a provider-hosted SharePoint Add-in to interact with SharePoint using OAuth, the add-in must first register with the  [Azure ACS](https://msdn.microsoft.com/en-us/library/azure/gg429788.aspx) cloud-based service and the SharePoint App Management Service of the tenancy or farm.
 (It is called "App Management Service" because SharePoint Add-ins were originally called "apps for SharePoint".)